cheeeeeeeeeen/RoR2-ClassicItems/README.md

 - Update Artifact of Spirit icon.

 **1.4.4**
-- Fix bugs found with the Artifact of Spirit about misbhaving characters, like zooming off the map.
+- Fix bugs found with the Artifact of Spirit about misbehaving characters, like zooming off the map.
 - Let Artifact of Spirit modify acceleration also to mitigate for their own new speed.

 **1.4.3**